How to Reduce your Pension Plan Charges

 How to reduce your pension plan charges

-1. Go to an independent pensions broker or financial adviser and ask for a detailed provider comparison comparing all charges not just past investment performance.
+1. Go to an independent pensions broker or financial broker and ask for a detailed provider comparison comparing all charges not just past investment performance.

 2. When first setting up or moving your pension plan, ask that the initial commission on-going regular contributions be kept to a minimum or that you pay an alternative set-up fee directly to your adviser.